Lakshana3/Semiconductor_Packaging/README.md

 ### L1 - Setting The Stage - Supply Chain And Facilities

+The semiconductor supply chain flows through several specialized stages, each with distinct inputs and outputs:
+1. Design House
+📍 Function: Develops the chip’s architecture and RTL.
+🔧 Input: Product requirements, IP blocks
+📤 Output: GDSII layout files for fabrication
+2. Wafer Fabrication (Foundry)
+📍 Function: Translates design into silicon wafers using photolithography and deposition.
+🔧 Input: GDSII files, silicon wafers, process recipes 📤 Output: Processed wafers with individual dies
+3. Package Assembly and Test (OSAT)
+📍 Function: Cuts wafers, packages dies, and performs electrical testing.
+🔧 Input: Known Good Dies (KGD)
+📤 Output: Packaged and tested chips ready for integration
+4. Board Assembly and Test (EMS/ODM)
+📍 Function: Mounts chips and components onto printed circuit boards (PCBs).
+🔧 Input: Packaged ICs, passive components, PCBs
+📤 Output: Fully assembled and tested circuit boards
+5. Product Assembly and Test (OEM)
+📍 Function: Integrates PCBs into the final device (e.g., smartphones, laptops).
+🔧 Input: Assembled boards, enclosures, batteries, displays 📤 Output: Finished electronic products, tested and ready for shipment This global supply chain spans fabless companies, foundries, OSATs, EMS providers, and OEMs, each playing a vital role in bringing semiconductor products to life.

 ![image](/Images/M2/L1/1.png)

+ATMP (Assembly, Testing, Marking, and Packaging) units are specialized facilities where semiconductor dies are packaged, tested, and prepared for system integration.
+These units handle processes like:
+- Die attach and wire bonding or flip chip assembly
+- Encapsulation, marking, and package singulation
+- Electrical testing to ensure functionality and reliability

+Organization & Layout:

+A typical ATMP facility is divided into:
+- Material prep & backend zones: for wafer inspection, dicing, die attach
+- Cleanroom area: for fine-pitch assembly and wire bonding
+- Testing zones: for final electrical and thermal testing

 ![image](/Images/M2/L1/2.png)

 ### L2 - Wafer Pre-Preparation - Grinding And Dicing

+Inside the Cleanroom:

+The cleanroom maintains a highly controlled environment (e.g., ISO Class 5–7) to prevent contamination during sensitive processes such as:
+- Die placement
+- Precision bonding
+- Micro soldering and underfill dispensing
+These controlled conditions are crucial for yield, especially in high-density packages like BGA and 2.5D/3D ICs.

 ![image](/Images/M2/L2/1.png)

 ### L3 - Wire Bond Packaging - Die Attach To Molding

+Cleanroom Activities in Wire Bond Packaging:

+Inside the cleanroom, the wire bond packaging process involves a series of precise and contamination-sensitive steps:
+- Die Attach – The silicon die is carefully placed onto the substrate or lead frame using adhesive.
+- Curing – The adhesive is cured (usually thermally) to firmly bond the die.
+- Wire Bonding – Ultra-fine gold or copper wires connect the die pads to the package leads using thermosonic bonding.
+- Molding – An encapsulant material is applied to protect the die and wires from mechanical and environmental stress.
+- Marking – The packaged units are labeled with ID codes or logos for traceability.
+- Singulation – The molded packages are cut from the panel or strip into individual units.

+All these steps are performed in a cleanroom to avoid dust or particle contamination, which can severely impact yield and reliability in high-density semiconductor packages.

 ![image](/Images/M2/L3/1.png)